 FUNERAL HOME OPERATIONS.
-As of July 29, 1997, the Company operated 101 funeral homes in 18 states.
-Funeral home revenues accounted for approximately 93% of the Company's net revenues for each of the years ended December 31, 1995 and 1996 and 82% of revenues for the first six months of 1997.
+As of December 31, 1996, the Company operated 76 funeral homes in 16 states.
+Funeral home revenues accounted for approximately 93% of the Company's net revenues for each of the years ended December 31, 1995 and 1996.
 The Company's funeral home operations are managed by a team of experienced death care industry professionals.